 In conjunction with the HP A&M default we are now responsible for the property taxes associated with the land.
 We are also now accruing property taxes related to our Sky Ranch property.
-The expected annual property taxes for calendar year 2013 (paid in 2014) are approximately \$140,000.
-We anticipate the property taxes will remain consistent through the 2013 calendar year so we are accruing property taxes of approximately \$11,700 monthly.
+The expected annual property taxes for calendar year 2013 (payable in 2014) are approximately \$153,700.
+Property taxes decreased 83% during the six months ended February 28, 2014, as compared to the six months ended February 28, 2013 as a result of re-assessment of Sky Ranch because the land is now considered to be agricultural for property tax purposes.
+During the three months ended February 28, 2014 we did not accrue property taxes as we had a sufficient accrual previously recorded.

-Water assessment fees, which are mainly paid to the Fort Lyon Canal Company ("FLCC"), are the fees we pay for our share of the maintenance of canals in the Arkansas River Valley.
+Water assessment fees, which are mainly paid to the Fort Lyon Canal Company ("FLCC"), are the fees we pay for our share of the maintenance of the Fort Lyon Canal.
 The fees are approved by the shareholders of the FLCC.
-As of November 30, 2013, we hold approximately 23% of the voting shares of the FLCC, 4% of which are being held for sale.
+As of February 28, 2014, we hold approximately 23% of the voting shares of the FLCC, 4% of which are being held for sale.
 For the calendar year 2012 assessment fees were \$17 per share.
 For calendar year 2013 assessment fees decreased from \$17.00 per share to \$15.00 per share, which decreased our overall assessment fees expense by approximately \$19,500 from fiscal year 2012 to fiscal year 2013.
 Our calendar year assessments for 2013 will be approximately \$290,000 and are being expensed ratably through December 31, 2013.
+For calendar year 2014 assessment fees increased from \$15 per share to \$16, which will increase our assessment fee expense by approximately \$22,900 to \$312,900 for the calendar year 2014.

-Director's fees, including D&O insurance, increased 44% for the three months ended November 30, 2013 as compared to the three months ended November 30, 2012.
+Director's fees, including D&O insurance, decreased 59% and 50% for the three and six months ended February 28, 2014 as compared to the three and six months ended February 28, 2013, respectively.
 These fees vary due to timing of expenditures, but generally are expected to remain consistent year over year.
+Effective January 2014 the Company has begun expensing director's fees on a monthly basis rather than in an annual lump sum as they were done in the past, which should reduce quarter to quarter variations.

-Costs associated with corporate governance and costs associated with being a publicly traded entity decreased 20% for the three months ended November 30, 2013 as compared to the three months ended November 30, 2012.
-The decrease was primarily due to a reduction in our filing provider costs.
+Costs associated with corporate governance and costs associated with being a publicly traded entity decreased 29% and 21% for the three and six months ended February 28, 2014 as compared to the three and six months ended February 28, 2013, respectively.
+The decrease was primarily due to a reduction in our EDGAR filing provider costs.
 Our costs generally fluctuate due to changes in the number of press releases, investor relation initiatives, filing fees and compliance costs for filing with the Securities and Exchange Commission (the "SEC").